 To understand what Power Training is, let’s start with what we mean by “power”.
-Power is based on an inherent property of skeletal muscle.
+Power is simply Force x Velocity.
 We know that as the velocity (speed) of a muscle contracts, the force that the muscle produces is reduced.

 This is illustrated with the well-known Force-Velocity Curve.
 If you’re a professional in the wellness and fitness industry, you’re no doubt familiar with this concept.

 This simple graph illustrates an extremely important concept with just two lines.
 The horizontal line represents velocity – how fast the muscle is contracting.
 The vertical line tells us how much force the muscle is producing.
 If we were to extend the velocity line to the left of the graph, past the point where it intersects with the vertical Force line, we would be able to represent a concept called “negative velocity”.